Daniil Fomin: Krasnodar

 Fomin made his debut in the Russian Professional Football League for FC Krasnodar-2 on 7 October 2014 in a game against FC Torpedo Armavir.
 He made his debut for the main squad of FC Krasnodar in the Russian Cup game against PFC Spartak Nalchik on 21 September 2016.

 Ufa

 On 26 June 2019, Fomin signed a contract with FC Ufa.
 He made his debut in the Russian Premier League for FC Ufa on 14 July 2019 in a game against FC Ural Yekaterinburg and scored a goal on his debut in a 2–3 loss.

 Dynamo Moscow

 On 3 August 2020, Fomin signed a 5-year contract with FC Dynamo Moscow.

 On 29 May 2022, Fomin missed the penalty kick in the 2022 Russian Cup Final against FC Spartak Moscow deep in added time that would have equalized the score.
 Before that kick, he converted 23 consecutive penalty kick attempts in his career, and 25 out of 26 overall.

+On 10 September 2024, Fomin extended his contract with Dynamo to 2029.